May 9, 2019

 9. Dual qualified giving makes charitable giving tax efficient in both the UK and US simultaneously.

-Donations to UK/US dual qualified charities, like NPT-UK, are recognised simultaneously as charitable donations for tax purposes by both HMRC in the UK and the IRS in the US.
+Donations to UK/US dual qualified charities, like NPT Transatlantic, are recognised simultaneously as charitable donations for tax purposes by both HMRC in the UK and the IRS in the US.
 By using a dual qualified charity, donors who pay taxes in both the UK and US may receive tax incentives in both countries.

 10. The great British tradition of philanthropy shaped giving as we know it today.